Best Travel Insurance for Frequent Travelers

 Is COVID-19 Covered by Insurance?

 Unfortunately, most insurance policies exclude epidemics or pandemics.
-This means that any expenses on your travel caused by the novel coronavirus might not be covered.
-You need to check with your current provider to be certain.
+This means that any expenses on your travel caused by the novel coronavirus aren’t going to be covered.
+You need to check with your current provider to be certain before you hit the road.

-The good news here is that Safetywings has recently (as of August 1, 2020) introduced coverage for COVID-19.
+The good news here is that SafetyWing introduced coverage for COVID-19.
 They also often cover the PCR test if a doctor deemed it necessary.

 Will I Be Paid Back for My Changed Travel Plans?